19bufordcarl/CarlRPG/Myth & Shadow/Game Procedures/Exploration/Delving.md

 ## Tips

 *The party should usually move as a group.
 They may split up, but this will cause them to roll many more random encounters, and so it is often not a good idea.*

-*On average, a [Round](../Core%20Procedures/Round.md) should take ~5 minutes of real-life time.
-Rounds with combat may be longer, while other rounds may be shorter, but it should roughly average out.*